intowow/CrystalExpressSDK-Global-Demo/docs/stream.md

 ```
 <p/>

-- if you use the pull to refresh list view (`PullToRefreshListView`), then be sure to that the position value will be shift 1 on the `onScroll()` callback, since the library adds one header view in the head of your dataset
+- if you use the pull to refresh list view (`PullToRefreshListView`), then be sure to that the position value will be shift N on the `onScroll()` callback, since the library adds one header view in the head of your dataset
 <br/>
 [Sample Code][Stream-Pull-OnScrollListener]
 <codetag tag="Stream-Pull-OnScrollListener"/>